 Primary Care Support England (PCSE)

-Not all PCS services are part of the contract with Capita, and some services will continue to be delivered by other organisations – including Commissioning Support Units, CCGs, NHS Shared Business Services and NHS Pensions.
+Not all PCS services were transferred as part of the contract with Capita, and some services will continue to be delivered by other organisations – including Commissioning Support Units, CCGs, NHS Shared Business Services and NHS Pensions.

 If you want to know how to get hold of NHS resources, please visit the Where to obtain external resources section of the PSNC website.